Standard Guarantee / Warranty:

 We initially use a basic oil to help the running in procedure but then switch to Millers Nanodrive CFS 10w50 NT+ after the running period has been completed.

-For engines which are fitted elsewhere IT IS ABSOLUTELY CRITICAL THAT THE INLET & EXHAUST SYSTEM IS PROPERLY STRIPPED DOWN AND THOROUGHLY CLEANED.
+IMPORTANT - For engines which are fitted elsewhere IT IS ABSOLUTELY CRITICAL THAT THE INLET & EXHAUST SYSTEM IS PROPERLY STRIPPED DOWN AND THOROUGHLY CLEANED.
 There have been incidences where another garage has fitted the entire inlet system without stripping and cleaning internally and pieces of debris found their way back into the engine and caused damage and it is very easy to miss pieces of debris and pockets of oil, particularly following a component failure such as a crank or intermediate shaft bearing, valve seat issue etc. and this debris could find its way into the engine.
 The oil/air separator should be replaced and all pipes must be properly cleaned or replaced.
 We obviously cannot accept liability for damage caused by a foreign body entering the engine.